silverhammermba/blog/_drafts/gotcha.markdown

 * .. and ... can be used to define flip-flops inside conditionals, there's even a warning if you use a range literal
 * where do top-level defs end up?
+* and/or are actually really useful for control flow. most Ruby devs say to avoid them
 * TODO